Jun 10

 Join us before our Summer Conference kicks off to enjoy a coffee and networking brunch, and the opportunity to network with industry leaders across hospitality.

-Kate Nicholls, Chair, UKHospitality, welcomes guests to our summer conference and reflects on the previous 12 months.
+Kate Nicholls OBE, Chair, UKHospitality, welcomes guests to our summer conference and reflects on the previous 12 months.

 After a year of political change, Allen Simpson, Chief Executive of UKHospitality, updates delegates on the work of UKHospitality in the past 12 months, and launches our impact report.